U.N.'s Ban to open Cyprus talks in Switzerland next month

-ATHENS U.N.
+ATHENS (Reuters) - U.N.
 Secretary-General Ban Ki-moon will launch a new phase of peace talks between the leaders of ethnically-split Cyprus in Switzerland on Nov.
 7, the United Nations said on Friday.

 It was a "critical juncture" in the talks process, Ban's special adviser, Espen Barth Eide, said in a statement.